DamianH226/Basic-JavaScript-Projects/README.md

 This page has Ternary, operators and constructors.
 This shows how to get Keyword functions, nested functions and how to get a return input if requirements are met and if they are not met.

 ### Project#7
 This page is Scope and Time functions.
 This shows local and global varibles along with IF and Else statements.
-Lastely it shows how to get the time in a 24 clock.
+Lastly it shows how to get the time in a 24 clock.

 ### Project#8
 This page shows string methods including Concat Method, Slice Method, Number Method, Toprecision Method.